Non-metric geometry as the origin of mass in gauge theories of scale invariance: Phenomenology

-We saw that Einstein gravity is a spontaneously broken phase of the original Weyl quadratic gravity action or its Palatini version.
-All mass scales of the theory: $M_p$, $m_\w$, $\Lambda$ are proportional to the vev of the Stueckelberg field $\langle\phi\rangle$ eaten by the Weyl boson.
-We thus see that all masses are related to the non-metricity of the action that is due to {\it dynamical} $\w_\mu$ ($v_\mu$ in Palatini case): indeed, $\w_\mu$ ($v_\mu$) is part of the underlying non-metric geometry, while $\phi$ is introduced by a geometric term in the action ($\tilde R^2$), so all masses are of geometric origin.
-There is a difference from the Higgs mechanism as there is no $\phi$ in the final spectrum.
-The cosmological constant is positive definite (non-vanishing), due to $\phi^4$ term (induced by $\tilde R^2$).
+We saw that Einstein gravity is a spontaneously broken phase of the original Weyl quadratic gravity or its Palatini version, with Weyl gauge symmetry.
+We have 3 mass scales: $M_p$, $m_\w$, $\Lambda$ that are all proportional to the vev of the Stueckelberg field $\langle\phi\rangle$ eaten by $\omega_\mu$ ($v_\mu$), eqs.(\ref{massesW}), (\ref{yyy}).
+Their exact values are fixed by three parameters: $\langle\phi\rangle$, $\xi$ and $\alpha$.
+Here $\phi$ is introduced by a geometric term in the action ($\tilde R^2$), so all masses have a {\it non-metric geometry} origin! $\w_\mu$ ($v_\mu$) is also part of the underlying non-metric geometry, too.
+There is a difference from the Higgs mechanism, since there is no $\phi$ present in the final action.
+The cosmological constant is positive (and non-vanishing), due to a $\phi^4$ term also induced by $\tilde R^2$.
+This suggests a UV - IR physics connection due to the common origin ($\propto \langle\phi\rangle$) of the scales $\Lambda$ and $M_p$.